laharikarrotu/ats_resume_app/README.md

 **Quick Deploy to Railway:**
 1. Push code to GitHub
-2. Connect Railway to your GitHub repo
+2. Go to https://railway.app and sign up with GitHub
+3. Create new project → Deploy from GitHub repo
-3. Add `OPENAI_API_KEY` environment variable
+4. Add `OPENAI_API_KEY` environment variable in Variables tab
-4. Deploy automatically!
+5. Railway auto-deploys!
+Get your URL from Settings → Domains

+**📚 See [RAILWAY_SETUP.md](./RAILWAY_SETUP.md) for detailed instructions.**

 ---